-Students investigate business and policy opportunities in design for services and social innovation through research-based team project work in your studio course.
+Investigate business and policy opportunities in design for services and social innovation through research-based team project work in your studio course.
 Take an elective to complement your skills and knowledge.

 Explore new frameworks, mindsets, and processes through which designers can catalyze environmental and social change toward more sustainable futures.

-Tackle a client-sponsored team project using integrated research and design process.
+Tackle a client-sponsored team project using an integrated research and design process.

 Learn and apply a range of participatory methods for exploratory, generative, and evaluative research and design.

-Recommended in business, policy, service, social innovation, interaction or communication design, or professional writing.
+We recommend courses in policy, business, service or social innovation, interaction or communication design, or professional writing.

 © School of Design, Carnegie Mellon University, 2014